 Ralph H. Johnson Veterans Affairs Medical Center

-CBT-CAPS provides psychological assessment and individual and couples therapy to MUSC students, whose problems are representative of the wide spectrum of adjustment and mental health disorders.
+CBT-CAPS provides psychological assessment and individual and couples therapy for students in the six health-related colleges.
+These students experience problems which are representative of the wide spectrum of adjustment and mental health disorders.

-Assessment: Comprehensive behavioral and intake assessments; assessments of mood and anxiety disorders; and assessments of issues affecting learning and academic performance.
+Assessment: Comprehensive intake assessments; assessments of mood and anxiety disorders; behavioral problems, and assessments of issues affecting learning and academic performance.

-Outpatient Individual Therapy: Psychotherapy ranging in duration and scope from brief cognitive behavioral work to longer-term therapy; couples therapy training is available, depending on demand.
+Outpatient Individual Therapy: Individual psychotherapy ranging in duration and scope from brief cognitive behavioral work to longer-term therapy, couples therapy

-Psychoeducational Groups: Groups are developed when appropriate patient populations are identified and may include social skills, conflict resolution, stress management, or relationship enhancement groups, for example.
+Psychoeducational Groups: Educational presentations are developed for specific needs and may include conflict resolution, stress management, grief, sleep hygiene, or relationship enhancement, for example.

 Interns may elect to conduct research with the clinical population at CBT-CAPS.
 There is an extensive database available for use by the interns.